-Year 7 Contribution and Subject Specific Fees Schedule 2024
+Contribution and Subject Specific Fees Schedule 2025

 Your contribution plays a vital part in supporting your child's education.
 Collective community responsibility is the way to ensure that the school you have chosen for your children continues to fulfil your expectations.
-School contributions and subject specific fees payable for 2024 are as follows:
+School contributions and subject specific fees payable for 2025 are as follows:

-Fees: These fees are vital and they cover the purchase of consumable materials in Technology Mandatory, the use of teaching materials used in Music and the cost of external programs for compulsory sport.
-In addition, they cover the cost for:

-- Brainstorm Productions (Wellbeing presentation): a compulsory Student Wellbeing presentation for all Year 7 students; - Education Perfect: an online learning platform; - School Diary: a valuable resource for recording the following: - School timetable; - Homework record for students; - Assessment task or assignment planning for students; - Communication between staff and parents/carers, and - Each student will carry a 'Points Passport' in their diary which they need to present to their teacher when they are awarded positive points. - School Sporting Carnivals: compulsory attendance for all students; - Technical Support Officer fee: providing students with technical support.

-The General School Contribution: This contribution provides essential funds for the purchase of text books, resources, computer network usage, sporting equipment and materials to support the education of all our students.
-By paying this contribution, we are able to provide the best education for our children.

-The P&C Education Enhancement Contribution: This contribution enables the P&C to fund major projects in the school, e.g. developing ICT learning spaces, covered outdoor learning areas etc. The other major source of P&C funds comes from the P&C run canteen.
+- 1. Brainstorm Productions (Wellbeing presentation): a compulsory student wellbeing presentation for all students in Years 7, 8 and 9. - 2.
+Subject specific fees: These fees are vital and they cover the purchase of consumable materials in subjects such as Visual Arts, Photography, Music, Japanese, Food Technology, Industrial Technology, and VET courses, i.e., Construction, Entertainment Industry and Hospitality. - 3.
+Education Perfect (Years 7-10) an online learning platform (Maths and Science) also Languages Year 9. - 4.
+Education Perfect (Years 11-12) an online learning platform for Languages. - 5.
+School Sporting Carnivals: compulsory attendance for all students. - 6.
+School Diary: a valuable resource for recording the following: - a.
+School timetable; - b.
+Homework record for students; - c.
+Assessment task or assignment planning for students; - d.
+Communication between staff and parents/carers, and - e.
+Each student will carry a 'Points Passport' in their diary which they need to present to their teacher when they are awarded positive points. - 7.
+The General School Contribution: This contribution provides essential funds for the purchase of textbooks, resources, computer network usage, sporting equipment and materials to support the education of all our students.
+By paying this contribution, we can provide the best education for our children. - 8.
+The P&C Education Enhancement contribution: This contribution enables the P&C to fund major projects in the school, e.g., developing ICT learning spaces, covered outdoor learning areas, and more recently, the outdoor Café.
+The other major source of P&C funds comes from the P&C operated canteen. - 9.
 Excursions (including camps and sport): Payment for excursions/camps/transport for sport are not included in these fees.
-Permission and payment details will be sent out via School Bytes, prior to the excursion/camp/sport event.
+Permission notes and payment details will be sent out via School Bytes, prior to the excursion/camp/sport event.

+Payments can be made through School Bytes using credit or debit card.
+Students can also make payments in person via cash or EFTPOS, at the student office between 8.30am and 2.00pm.

+Please note:

+The preferred methods for payment are listed above.
+If you are unable to pay using one of the preferred methods, please contact the school on 9772 1700 to arrange for an alternative form of payment.

-Any families who are experiencing financial difficulty should contact the school to discuss payment options.
+Any families who are experiencing financial difficulty should contact the school to discuss payment options/plans.